KiDS-WL/onepower/README.md

 - Predictions of **stellar mass functions** and / or **luminosity functions**
 - Modeling of **intrinsic alignments** using the halo model approach
 - Built on a flexible, extensible halo model architecture

-> “Modeling small-scale structure in a galaxy not so far away.”

 ### TATOOINE is ideal for: